On This Page

 I'm going to be in the Boston area.
 Do you offer interviews and how can I arrange a tour of the campus?

 You are welcome to visit us!
 You may wish to coordinate a visit along with the offerings of the undergraduate admissions office who offer student-guided tours on a regular basis.
 While you are here, we would be delighted to speak with you and to arrange for you to meet current post-bac premed students who can give you the inside scoop.
-Please contact Program Manager Cynthia Mesh to make arrangements for a visit (firstname.lastname@example.org).
+Please contact the program to make arrangements for a visit (firstname.lastname@example.org).

-Interview: After an initial application screening, we will contact selected candidates for an interview.
+Interview: After an initial application screening, we may contact selected candidates for an interview.
 Interviews will be conducted in person, via phone, or Skype; the format will not impact the admission decision.